 PERSONAL ON-CAMERA INTERVIEWS

 Featured here are some of my favorite on-camera interviews conducted in recent years.
 Interviewees include professors, students, and colleagues.
 Formal and informal interviews on a variety of topics are included.
 Visit University Filmworks on YouTube.

-Interview with Mr James Lu | Hong Kong Hotels Association
+Interview with Mr James Lu | Hong Kong Hotels Association | Steven Martin

 In an open dialogue on leadership and innovation with Mr. James Lu, Executive Director of the Hong Kong Hotels Association, we learn about Mr. Lu’s personal success and vision for the future and rewarding aspects of the hospitality industry.
 The video is recommended for international students looking to improve their career opportunities and personal development.

-Interview with Calvin Yuen | Shang Palace, Kowloon Shangri-la Hotel
+Interview with Calvin Yuen | Shang Palace, Kowloon Shangri-la Hotel | Steven Martin

 Dr. Steven Martin interviews Calvin Yuen, and outstanding young professional in the hotel and tourism industry.
 Calvin is a graduate of The School of Hotel and Tourism Management (SHTM) in Hong Kong and serves as an outstanding example of personal development through applied learning and hard work.
 The interview was conducted at the Shang Palace, Kowloon Shangri-la Hotel, Hong Kong.

-Dr. Steven Martin interviews Prof. Kaye Chon from The Kong Kong Polytechnic University, School of Hotel and Tourism Management (SHTM), after a recent lecture at the Faculty of Hospitality and Tourism, Prince of Songkla University, Phuket, Thailand.
+Dr. Steven Martin interviews Prof. Kaye Chon from The Hong Kong Polytechnic University, School of Hotel and Tourism Management (SHTM), after a recent lecture at the Faculty of Hospitality and Tourism, Prince of Songkla University, Phuket, Thailand.
 Interview topics include the meaning of hospitality, the prolific growth of the industry in Asia, and the experience of studying in Phuket.
 Prof. Chon describes the significance of the "Asian Paradigm".

-Interview with Prof Sombo Manara, Khmer historian, in Vietnam
+Interview with Prof Sombo Manara | Khmer historian | Nha Trang, Vietnam | Steven Martin

 Dr. Steven Martin interviews Prof. Dr. Sombo Manara, a leading expert in Khmer ancient history.
 The interview took place at the Po Nagar Temple in Nha Trang, Vietnam, a 7th - 12th century Hindu temple and vestige of the once powerful Champa Kingdom.
 Cham is an Austronesian language, part of a super-family of languages generally associated with the seafaring peoples of the Pacific and Indian Oceans.